Scylp/learn_git/README.md

 change-2

-This is for branch dev: create a new branch is quick and simple.
+This is for branch dev: create a new branch is quick and simple...